 Glue a 3-4" diameter red satin ball ornament to a sugar cone.
-Add cotton around juncture between cone and ball and on top of ball.
-Use hanger from satin ball extending through cotton fluff on top to hang from tree.
+Add cotton around the juncture between cone and ball and on top of the ball.
+Use a hanger from a satin ball extending through cotton fluff on top to hang from the tree.
 (Can use a piece of yarn or ornamental string or ribbon for hanger also.)

-#2: Make a candy airplane using one stick of flat (Wrigley's) gum, one package of "Smarties", and two life savers.
-Place the gum (wings) perpendicular on the "Smarties" (plane body).
-Use a rubberband to loop through one lifesaver (wheel) over the gum, through another lifesaver (wheel) and under the "Smarties."
+#2: Make a candy airplane using one stick of flat (Wrigley's) gum, one package of "Smarties", and two lifesavers.
+Place the gum (wings) perpendicular to the "Smarties" (plane body).
+Use a rubber band to loop through one lifesaver (wheel) over the gum, through another lifesaver (wheel), and under the "Smarties."

 Use three clothespin pieces: two pointing down (4 legs); the third pointing up (ears).
 Add "eyes", a small red pom-pom nose, a ribbon on the neck, and a pom-pom tail.

 #1: Wrap a 1/4 - 1/2" Christmas ribbon around the neck of a baby food jar.
 Optionally, paint holly berries/leaves on jar body (sparingly).
-Invert jar over a votive candle (candle can't burn); or insert candle with neck open to top (candle can burn).
+Invert jar over a votive candle (candle can't burn), or insert candle with the neck open to top (candle can burn).

 #2: Melt some paraffin inside a can placed in a pan of hot water (on the stove).
 Paint the melted paraffin over a sprig of evergreen onto a candle.
-Tie festive ribbon around base of candle.
+Tie a festive ribbon around the base of the candle.

 MINIATURE GIFT PAILS

-Cut paper towel tube into widths to match the width of Christmas ribbon.
-Wrap ribbon (or felt) around tube and glue in place.
-Add smaller ribbon trim (strung sequins or 1/4" solid ribbon) to outside edges, or a Christmas card cutout to center of felt.
+Cut paper towel tube into widths to match the width of the Christmas ribbon.
+Wrap ribbon (or felt) around the tube and glue in place.
+Add smaller ribbon trim (strung sequins or 1/4" solid ribbon) to outside edges, or a Christmas card cutout to the center of the felt.